LucHeuff/sql-autoloader/README.md

 As insertion is an operation on the database only, this method does not return anything.

-> Note that any columns that are present in `data` that are not relevant to `table` are simply ignored.
+> ℹ️ any columns that are present in `data` that are not relevant to `table` are simply ignored.

 ### `retrieve_ids`
 This methods retrieves primary keys from a single table and joins them to the provided data under the given alias.